 Some of the Company's sales are sold with a right of return and the Company may provide other credits or incentives, which are accounted for as variable consideration when estimating the amount of revenue to recognize.
 We have elected to apply the portfolio practical expedient.
 We estimate the variable consideration using the expected value method when calculating the returns reserve because the difference in applying it to the individual contract would not differ materially.
 Returns are estimated based on historical experience and are required to be established and presented at the gross sales value with an asset established for the estimated value of the merchandise returned separate from the refund liability.
-At June 30, 2020 and December 31, 2019 liabilities for return allowances of \$1,408 and \$1,405 are included in accrued expenses and other current liabilities and \$881 and \$805 for the estimated value of the merchandise to be returned is included in prepaid expenses and other current assets on the Consolidated Balance Sheets, respectively.
+At September 30, 2020 and December 31, 2019 liabilities for return allowances of \$1,241 and \$1,405 are included in accrued expenses and other current liabilities and \$824 and \$805 for the estimated value of the merchandise to be returned is included in prepaid expenses and other current liabilities and shares to be returned is included in prepaid expenses and other current assets on the Consolidated Balance Sheets, respectively.